katzgrau/wordpress-github/README.md

 or page, or have them inserted in your sidebar.
 It's in use at [codefury.net](http://codefury.net/projects).

+So in short, just placing:

+`{{github:username,bitbucket:username,sortby:watchers,sortdir:desc}}`

+in a post would pull your projects from both github and bitbucket, merge them into one list, sort them in descending order by watchers, and place a list in your post, and cache it.
+More below!

 ## Maintainer

 This project is maintained by [Kenny Katzgrau](http://codefury.net) ([@_kennyk_](http://twitter.com/_kennyk_)).
 It